 Be sure to get at least the following meteorological reports:

 Use this to visualize an image in your memory of the weather along your route and, most importantly, keep obtaining updated reports from ATIS, FIS or even tower.

 During winter flying takes on a new meaning.
 Getting lost due to white out in mountain areas is easy and an emergency landing could end up badly.
 Even when refueling the windchill factor is going to be a serious issue, read flying in winter conditions for more info.
 Check the table to the right for greater detail on windchill.

 The following document contains tips for applying weather information during the trip.

 Awesome sceneries for you and your passengers but not without danger.
 Even relatively light winds can create turbulence too much to handle for the aircraft possibly resulting in a disaster.
-Our section mountain flying has more tips on this.
+Our section has more tips on this.
 Be sure to read it.